OISF/suricata/doc/userguide/rules/smb-keywords.rst

 - 3.1.1

 We say we are using SMB3 when we select a 3.x dialect for the conversation, so you can use SMB3.0, SMB3.0.2 or SMB3.1.1.
 The higher you choose, the more capabilities you have, but the message syntax and message command number remains the same.

+SMB version and dialect are separate components.
+In the case of SMBv3 for instance, the SMB version will be 2 but the dialect will be 3.x.

 file.name
 ---------